If you’ve got a spare $1,000 sitting in your chequing account, you’re obviously doing something right.

 Instead, look for a better option at an online financial institution.
 These companies usually offer much higher interest rates, as they don't have to pay for physical locations and in-person staff.

-The free KOHO Save account offers an impressive 1.2% interest on every dollar you save, and you can even earn cash back whenever you use your debit card.
+The $4 per month - $0 when you set up a recurring Direct Deposit or deposit $1,000 each month KOHO Essential account offers an impressive 2.5% interest on your account balance, and you can even earn cash back whenever you use your debit card.

 5. Get cash back when you spend